-Our School Chaplain organises the rosters for Chapel and Bible theme for the Term, the Chapel band and the selection of songs for the Term.
-Our school community (including parents and community members) attend Friday morning Chapel services led by the pastor rostered on for the week or the Chaplain.
-A home group is also allocated each week to plan and lead the Chapel activities.
-This gives students the opportunity to step up as leaders and improve their confidence.
+Our School Chaplain, who works closely with the Principal, has a pivotal role in providing input into the spiritual and ministry program of the school.
+The Chaplain also organises the rosters for Chapel and Bible theme for the Term, the Chapel band and the selection of songs for the Term.
+Our school community (including parents and community members) attend Friday morning Chapel services led by the classes, the pastor, the chaplain and the principal who rostered on for the week.
+The Student Representative Council assist with leading Chapel services and gives students the opportunity to step up as leaders and improve their confidence.
 It is very important for students to be actively involved in Spiritual activities in order to grow spiritually, or just to explore Christian practice within our school.
 As teachers, we plant the seed of faith in our students for the Holy Spirit to cultivate and grow it in time.

-In the absence of a full time Pastor at the Ceduna Lutheran Parish we have relied upon Dean Heyne as well as Pastor Stuart from the Oasis Church.
-We are also holding church services at school on the fifth Sunday of the month that has five Sundays.
+With the services of a new full time Pastor at the Ceduna Lutheran Parish, who was installed early in the year, involvement at the school level is welcomed and cherished.
+The Pastor attends school functions and events as well as has We are also holding church services at school on the fifth Sunday of the month which is an opportunity for the Parish and the school to come together for worship and fellowship.
+Sunday school is offered for the younger people and a morning tea is shared.

 After the service we take the parish members and visitors on a school tour and have morning tea together.
 We strive to build strong relations with the Parish and to involve them in events held at school.